T39 A very rare “Penglai” kraak plate, Wanli, Ming Dynasty

 Description

 Description: Chinese porcelain plate bearing a decoration of the highest quality.
 The central scene is magnificent, with a Scholar and his attendant at the foreground, facing a grandiose mountainous landscape with waters, pagodas, pavilions, and sampans.
 The scene may refer to Penglai, the paradisiac land of Chinese mythology, and is very finely painted with nice tones of blue.
-We have found this exact scenery on other plates, all them of this same quality, thus probably belonging from the same kiln.
+We have found this exact scenery on other plates, all them of this same quality, thus probably belonging from the same kiln and hand.
 In particular, one is very well described by Teresa Canepa at pages 78-81 of “Jingdezhen to the World – The Lurie collection of Chinese export porcelain from the late Ming dynasty”.
 It is the only item which description takes four pages of that superb book.
 That plate too, like our one, is bearing the rare egret mark at the base.
-Plates with this mark are all of the highest quality and very rare.
+All the plates with this mark are of the highest quality and very rare.
 More or less 100 plates with the egret mark are known.
 Among them, only three or four are decorated with this same scene.
 All them have a typical kraak paneled border decoration, except this one, which has an alternating motif on the rim and a motif of flowers, insects and a frog at the cavetto.
 Hence, at the date this is the only known dish bearing the egret mark, the “Penglai” scene of the highest quality, and this particular decoration at the border, which put together makes it exceptionally rare.
-Actually, rather unique unless a further example will be found.
-The plate has a thin uniform potting, as shown by its transparency, see the last picture.
+At the date, unique unless a further example will be found.
+The plate has a thin uniform potting, as shown by its transparency, see the last picture where it is lighted at the back.

 Dating: 17th century, Wanli, Ming dynasty.